Farzinkh/Wireless-monitoring/README.md

 idf.py menuconfig
 ```

-Set following parameters under Example Configuration Options:
+Set following parameters under project Configuration Options:

-* Set `IP version` of example to be IPV4 or IPV6.
+* Set `IP version` to be IPV4 or IPV6.

 * Set `IPV4 Address` in case your chose IP version IPV4 above.

 * Set `IPV6 Address` in case your chose IP version IPV6 above.

-* Set `Port` number that represents remote port the example will send data and receive data from.
+* Set `Port` number that represents remote port the client will send data and receive data from.

 Configure Wi-Fi or Ethernet under "Example Connection Configuration" menu.
 See "Establishing Wi-Fi or Ethernet Connection" section in [examples/protocols/README.md](../../README.md) for more details.